California Psalms

 all this will be completely clear.

-2 Seeing my survival, I will be even stronger.
+2 When I decide I’ve survived, I’ll be even stronger.

 3 My pain’s a gift of mercy which I won’t decline,